-Public Comment in the Event a Public Hearing is not Mandatory or Requested
+Public Comment in the Event a Public Hearing is not Mandatory or Requested a.
+Public comments received through various channels will be summarized and presented to the VRE Operations Board prior to its decision.

 Public comments will be considered in written or emailed form when a public hearing is not mandatory or requested until as late as 30 days following the date that the advertised notice soliciting public comment appears in the general circulation newspapers as specified earlier.